-- Determine location of combustion air intake pipe connection to combustion air intake housing as shown in Fig. 35 for application. - Reposition combustion air intake housing plug fitting in appropriate unused intake housing connection. - Install pipe support (factory-supplied in loose parts bag) into selected furnace casing combustion-air pipe hole.
-Pipe support should be positioned at bottom of casing hole. - 4.
-Insert assembled combustion air inlet pipe into intake housing as shown in Fig. 35.

-- 5. Drill a 1/8-in.
+- Determine location of combustion air intake pipe connection to combustion air intake housing as shown in Fig. 39 for application. - 2.
+Reposition combustion air intake housing plug fitting in appropriate unused intake housing connection. - 3.
+Install pipe grommet (factory-supplied in loose parts bag) into selected furnace casing combustion-air pipe hole. - 4.
+Insert assembled combustion air inlet pipe into intake housing as shown in Fig. 39. - 5.
+Drill a 1/8-in.
 (3 mm) hole in 2-in.
-(51 mm) combustion air pipe using the hole in intake housing as a guide. - 6.
+(51 mm), combustion air pipe using the hole in intake housing as a guide. - 6.
 Install a field-supplied No. 6 or No. 8 sheet metal screw into combustion air pipe. - 7.
 Install casing hole filler cap (factory-supplied in loose parts bag) in unused combustion air pipe casing hole.

-NOTE: Do not attach combustion air intake pipe permanently to combustion air intake housings since it may be necessary to remove pipe for service of igniter or flame sensor.
+NOTE: Do not attach combustion air intake pipe permanently to combustion air intake housing since it may be necessary to remove pipe for service of igniter or flame sensor.